More Info

 Sensorimotor Psychotherapy

-Sensorimotor Psychotherapy includes the body and nervous system in therapy both as a source of information and as a tool for healing.
+Sensorimotor Psychotherapy includes the body and nervous system as both a source of information and as a tool for healing.
 It harnesses the natural innate wisdom held within the body to tap into the intrinsic drive towards healing.
 This process can increase integration between body and mind.

 Internal Family Systems (IFS)